sidbdri/sidbdri-utils/README.md

 (primary assembly sequences for human and mouse),
 2) Downloads gene annotations in GTF format,
 3) Creates a genome index for the STAR mapping tool,
-4) Builds Salmon and Kallisto indexes for the transcripts defined in the GTF file,
+4) Builds Salmon indexes for the transcripts defined in the GTF file,
 5) Downloads gene information (gene id, name, chromosome, description, Entrez ID, gene biotype) into a file 'genes.tsv'.
 Only genes on primary assembly sequences are retained (i.e.  those on patch sequences are removed),